eduardotoledoZero/tensorflow2_experiments/cnn_classifier_mnist/Week 2 Programming Assignment.md

-# Programming Assignment

-## CNN classifier for the MNIST dataset
+# CNN classifier for the MNIST dataset

 ### Instructions